You will need free Adobe Acrobat Reader to view course syllabi.

 Control fonts, background colors, hyperlinks, margins and other page elements; layout a Web page using CSS.
 Learn to create CSS navigational menus for Web pages.

 Web site creation with graphic elements.
 Includes use of Web authoring software and study of websites and browsers.
-Create and manage standards-compliant web pages that include images, links, Flash elements, interactive behaviors, and forms.
-Speed development by using Library items and Templates.
-Use built-in FTP feature to upload sites to a remote server.
+Learn to use the powerful features in Adobe Dreamweaver to create and manage standards-compliant web pages that include images, links, Flash elements, interactive behaviors, and forms.
+You'll learn to speed development by using CSS, Library items and Templates.
+You'll also use Dreamweaver's built-in FTP feature to upload a site to a remote server.

 Instructor: Greg Hervey.